textpattern/textpattern.github.io/setup/installing-the-software.md

 * <span class="error">Image directory is not writable: /the/path/to/your/images</span>
 * <span class="error">File directory path is not writable: /the/path/to/your/files</span>
 * <span class="error">Themes directory path is not writable: /the/path/to/your/themes</span>
+* <span class="error">Plugins directory path is not writable: /the/path/to/your/textpattern/plugins</span>

 Textpattern is simply letting you know to change the `chmod` permissions on those directories so you can add content to them.
 A chmod setting of 755 or 711 should work to make a folder writable *and is secure*.[^chmod]